So, you want to start running at age 50 – or more?

 Before you start a running regime, it’s a good idea to talk to your doctor and get a full physical.

 This will ensure you don’t have any risk factors that could be exacerbated by running.
-Once you get the all-clear from your doctor, you are ready to start your run/walk program!

 2. Get the right shoes

 Running shoes can make or break your running experience, so be sure to get the right ones.
-Check out our reviews of running shoes and visit your local running store to have an expert help you.

 A running store salesperson should be able to watch you run or walk in shoes to make sure they are providing the right level of stability.
-You can also jog or take them home to test (many stores nowadays let you return shoes even if you have put some miles on them).

 Be sure the shoes provide enough support and cushion, so they keep your legs and feet feeling fresh.
-While there, pick out some soft sweat-wicking running clothes and socks that keep you feeling light and cool on the run.

 3. Do a warm-up and cool-down

-Do not skip your warm-up and cool-down!
+Do not skip your warm-up and cool down!

-Be sure to stretch and warm up your muscles with some air squats, lunges, and walking before you begin your jog.
-When you cool down, walk until your heart rate lowers.
+Be sure to stretch and warm up your muscles with some brisk walking, bodyweight squats, and lunges before you begin your jog.

 4. Start with walking

-Most beginner runners start with walking and then run/walk intervals.
 Begin by walking and when you can easily walk for half an hour, sprinkle in some running intervals.

-For example, run for 2 minutes and then walk for 2 minutes.
+For example, run for 1 minute and then walk for 1 minute.

-After a couple of sessions of this, run for 3 minutes and walk for 1 minute.
-Gradually increase the time spent running while decreasing the time spent walking.
+After a couple of sessions of this, run for 2 minutes and walk for 1 minute.

 Our cardiovascular system progresses at a faster rate than our bones, muscles, and connective tissues, so walking will help lessen the stress on your body and prevent injury.